bpolaszek/webpush-bundle/README.md

 **How do I handle expired subscriptions?**

-When you push a notification, you can know which recipients have expired.
+When you push a notification, you can know which endpoints failed.

-The hash of a subscription object is just an MD5 of the HTTP endpoint.
+After pushing, you can retrieve the corresponding recipients and manage their deletion, for instance with Doctrine:

 ```php
 foreach ($manager->findByUser($user) as $subscription) {